fedosejev/front-end-course/week-02/day-01/README.md

 `display: none;`

+## What is containing block?

+> When we specify the positions or dimensions of element boxes, we’re doing so relative to what’s known as the __containing block__.

 ## `box-sizing`

 1. `content-box` - This is the initial and default value as specified by the CSS standard.